-If you are not satisfied with the service you receive from GE, send a letter to GE.
-Please include your phone number.
-Write to: General Manager, Customer Relations

-GE Appliances, Appliance Park

-Louisville, KY 40225
+If you are not satisfied with the service you receive from GE, contact us on our Website with all the details including your phone number, or write to: General Manager, Customer Relations GE Appliances, Appliance Park Louisville, KY 40225

-In Canada: Write to: Director, Consumer Relations, Mabe Canada Inc.

-Suite 310, 1 Factory Lane Moncton, N.B.
+In Canada: www.GEAppliances.ca, or write to: Director, Consumer Relations, Mabe Canada Inc. Suite 310, 1 Factory Lane Moncton, N.B.
 E1C 9M3